-Diabetes Prevention Program
+Diabetes Prevention Programs

-The Diabetes Prevention Program helps members who are at risk of type 2 diabetes lose weight and adopt healthy habits.
+The Diabetes Prevention Programs helps members who are at risk of type 2 diabetes lose weight and adopt healthy habits.
 During the six months program members will learn new ways to eat healthier, increase activity, and manage challenges with help from a personal health coach and a small support group.
-The program embedded in the Wellvolution platform can be accessed by enrolling in Wellvolution at wellvolution.com.
+The programs embedded in the Wellvolution platform can be accessed by enrolling in Wellvolution at www.wellvolution.com.